tomkulish/datascience_gettingandcleanningdata/Readme.md

 ### Prerequs
 * This was build using RStudio running R x64 3.2.1
-* The libraies dplyr is installed while running the run_analysis.R.
+* The libraies dplyr and reshape2 is installed while running the run_analysis.R.
 If you cannot install this library this code will not successfully execute

 ### Run the program
 1. Open RStudio OR R